janegoesdigital/USA_trip/README.md

 #Current focus
-Currently, I am focusing on having a deep understanding of htmls, css javascript, and the associated MEAN stack.
+Currently, I am focusing on having a deep understanding of html, css javascript, and the associated MEAN stack.
 I am sort of working my way conceptually through these things like a bridge with a focus on:
 - the front end - how do I get stuff on the page.
 I have had a particular focus on forms - one side of the bridge; and
 - the back-end - the other side of the bridge.
 I currently have mongodb running locally, and am working out how to connect it to the front-end with mongoose and express.